rosehilmo/whale-detection/README.md

-# A tutorial on how to use spectrogram cross-correlation to detect a blue whale call.
+# A tutorial on how to use spectrogram cross-correlation to detect blue whale calls.

 This respository contains a tutorial and sample dataset for detecting blue whale calls through spectrogram cross-correltaion.